 Legitimate interests include protecting trade secrets, confidential information, relationships with customers, and maintaining a stable workforce.

-Employers should ensure that any garden leave period is only for a length that is necessary for the protection of the employer.
-If a garden leave period is made longer than necessary for such protection, the employer risks it being deemed unenforceable by courts.
+Employers should ensure that any garden leave period is only for the length necessary for the protection of the employer.
+If a garden leave period is made longer than needed, the employer will put himself at the risk of the garden leave order being deemed unenforceable by the courts.

-Generally, the longer an employer makes a period of proposed garden leave, the less likely a court is to enforce it in full.
-For instance, it is extremely rare for a garden leave period of over one year to be enforced by the courts.
+Generally, the longer the period of garden period the employer proposes, the less likely a court is to enforce it in full.
+For instance, it is extremely rare for a garden leave period of over a year to be enforced by the courts.

-If a garden leave period is deemed longer than necessary, it seems that the courts will enforce it only for the period necessary to protect the employer.
+If a garden leave period is deemed longer than necessary, it seems that the courts might alter it to only enforce it only for the period necessary to protect the employer.

-Provision for garden leave operates alongside other restrictive covenants, which also intend to protect an employer’s business.
+Provisions for garden leave operate alongside other restrictive covenants, which also intend to protect an employer’s business.

 DocPro offers numerous non-compete and non-solicitation agreements for employers and employees to use.
 We offer numerous variations of this agreement differing based on the party – the employer or employee – they are drafted in favour of.

 You can find a brief description of each of our agreements and links to them here:

 Non-Compete and Non-Solicitation Agreement for Employment.
 This agreement is drafted neutrally in favour of both the employer and employee.
 You can find it here: https://docpro.com/doc1341/non-compete-and-non-solicitation-agreement-for-employment-one-way-unilateral-neutral

 Non-compete and Non-solicitation agreement for employment.
 This agreement is drafted in favour of the employer.
 You can find it here: https://docpro.com/doc1342/non-compete-and-non-solicitation-agreement-for-employment-one-way-unilateral-employer